 MAVM can process IP streaming, HDMI, SDI and audio/video files.
 MAVM uses "no reference" video and audio quality metrics.
 It means that when you want to measure the quality of a video, you only have to provide this video.

-MAVM is a software product.
-It works under any Windows version (XP, Vista, Seven, 8, 8.1, 10 and Server editions) and is easy to install (especially if you just want to use the no reference metrics, in this case you just have to run the installer and click on "Next..." several times).
+MAVM is a software product for Windows.
+It is easy to install.
 It can run on virtually any PC.
 It can even run on a laptop.
-If possible, the recommended configuration is: 4-core CPU or more, 3 GB of RAM, 10 GB of free hard disk space.
+If possible, the recommended configuration is: 4-core CPU (or more), 3 GB of RAM.

 At start up, MAVM displays a small window which enables to enter the URL of the audio/video source (IP streaming, HDMI signal, SDI signal or file) and run the monitoring.